Cathode BindersSBR & PVDF Cathode binders for use in lithium-ion battery cells

 - Molecular weight distribution

 - Purity and Dissolution Properties

 Targray’s high-performance cathode materials are widely used in the Li-ion battery manufacturing industry.
 For additional product information, please contact a Targray battery engineer.

-Targray offers a variety of cathode active materials for use in li-ion battery manufacturing and R&D.
+Targray offers a variety of cathode active materials for use in li-ion battery manufacturing.